-The MRC Epidemiology Unit studies the genetic, developmental and environmental factors that cause obesity, diabetes and related metabolic disorders, as well as approaches to the prevention of these diseases and their consequences.
+The MRC Epidemiology Unit studies the genetic, developmental, behavioural and environmental factors that cause obesity, diabetes and related metabolic disorders, as well as approaches to the prevention of these diseases and their consequences.

-The Unit has seven Medical Research Council core-funded programmes of research, ranging from the aetiology and mechanisms of diabetes and related metabolic disorders, through nutritional and physical activity epidemiology, to prevention-focused programmes in young people and adult populations.
-These are reviewed and funded on a five year basis.
-We completely our most recent five year funding review in 2020.
+The Unit currently has seven research groups funded as Medical Research Council core-funded programmes, ranging from the aetiology and mechanisms of diabetes and related metabolic disorders, through nutritional and physical activity epidemiology, to prevention-focused research in young people and adult populations.

-We also have a number of departmental programmes supported by a range of funders in areas including public health modelling, global public health, interventions in patient populations and the measurement of diet, nutrition and physical activity.
+We also have a number of departmental research groups supported by a range of funders in areas including public health modelling, global public health, interventions in patient populations and the measurement of diet, nutrition and physical activity.

-Our research programmes focusing on the measurement of diet, nutrition and physical activity form part of our leadership of the NIHR Cambridge Biomedical Research Centre (BRC) theme in Nutrition, Diet and Lifestyle.
+Our research groups focusing on the measurement of diet, nutrition and physical activity form part of our leadership of the NIHR Cambridge Biomedical Research Centre (BRC) theme in Nutrition, Obesity, Metabolism and Endocrinology.
 The Cambridge BRC links scientific research in world-class institutes with advances in patient care.

 Our global public health research includes our leadership of the NIHR Global Diet and Activity Research Group and Network (GDAR), an international research partnership to help combat poor diet and physical inactivity in order to reduce the risk of non-communicable diseases.
 The partners in the GDAR network include Universities in South Africa, Cameroon, Kenya and the West Indies.